RINEARN/rinpn/README.md

 The window color, opacity, font sizes, and so on are customizable by modifying values in "Settings.txt".

 On the above window, you can calculate the value of the inputted expression by typing the "Enter" key, or pressing "=" button.
 In the expression, various math functions such as sin, cos, and so on are available by default (and you can define your original functions).

-In addition, by inputting the file name/path of a script written in C-like simple language "[Vnano](https://www.vcssl.org/ja-jp/vnano/)", you can execute it (useful for performing complicated calculations automatically).
+In addition, by inputting the file name/path of a script written in C-like simple language "[Vnano](https://www.vcssl.org/ja-jp/vnano/)", you can execute it.
+Instead, you also can select a script file by clicking "Script" button.
+Scripts are useful for performing complicated calculations automatically.

 Also, if the path of "bin" folder of the RINPn is registered to the environment variable Path/PATH, you can calculate in the command-line as follows: